-- 6.1.1 Each student must complete the fee payment agreement and file it with the Bursar. - 6.1.2 A student is not allowed into any lecture or tutorial session without being registered with the University. - 6.1.3 Any student attempting to attend classes or access any other University facility without paying fees, is subject to expulsion. - 6.1.4 Any student who shall indulge in forgery of university payments shall be dismissed from the university. - 6.1.5 Tuition fees once paid is not refundable. - 6.1.6 All those requiring refund for payments other than tuition fee should keep their receipt. - 6.1.7 All refunds shall be paid back after completion of studies.
+- 6.1.1 A student is not allowed into any lecture or tutorial session without being registered with the University. - 6.1.2 Any student attempting to attend classes or access any other University facility without paying fees, is subject to expulsion. - 6.1.3 Any student who shall indulge in forgery of university payments shall be dismissed from the university. - 6.1.4 Tuition fees once paid is not refundable. - 6.1.5 All those requiring refund for payments other than tuition fee should keep their receipt. - 6.1.6 All refunds shall be paid back after completion of studies.